-Rossie E. Turman III is a corporate attorney with a practice focus in leveraged finance, principally representing investment banks, commercial banks and other financial institutions as lenders; and corporations, strategic investors, hedge and BDC funds, and private equity funds as borrowers.
+Rossie Turman III is a Partner and the Head of International Finance with Lowenstein Sandler, LLP.
+Prior to joining Lowenstein, Mr. Turman was a Partner with Skadden Arps with over a 20 year career with the firm.
+His practice focus was in leveraged finance, principally representing investment banks, commercial banks, and other financial institutions as lenders and corporations, strategic investors, hedge, BDC, and private equity funds as borrowers.
 Mr. Turman primarily advises clients in connection with syndicated loans, out-of-court and Chapter 11 reorganizations, acquisition financings, leveraged buyouts, bridge loans, asset-backed loans, subscription facilities, receivables facilities, project financings, and other types of complex and traditional transactions.
 Also, Mr. Turman is providing leadership in the firm’s efforts to expand its capacity to service clients engaged in cross-border transactions involving the African continent.

 His work with corporate clients has included representations of Aflac, El Pollo Loco, Norfolk Southern Corp., The Providence Service Corporation, and Spectra Energy.
 Institutional clients have included BlackRock, The Blackstone Group, Credit Suisse, ING, and Wells Fargo.
 Additionally, Mr. Turman has been involved in a number of reorganizations and restructurings, including those of Kmart, Delphi, and Spectrum Brands.

 His work in Africa includes advising public and private entities, governments, parastatals, NGO’s, and individual investors.
 He has been involved in transactions in the retail, infrastructure, energy, oil and gas, mining, agribusiness, technology, and banking spaces.
 Mr. Turman also has actively supported several charities on the African continent for over two decades.